 Electronic signatures can be used by everyone, everywhere, at any time, and from every electronic device.
 E-signatures can be used both in a personal or professional context to sign documents online.
 Whether you want to use them for signing annual reports, employment contracts, or lease agreements, e-signatures have almost no application limits.

 In a professional context, businesses managing a large volume of documents and contracts were the first ones to adopt e-signatures.
-Our customers work within auditing and accounting, financial services, and property management.
+Our customers work within auditing and accounting, financial services, and real estate.
 Penneo now has over 550,000 individual signers and this number is growing every day!

 How do I create a simple electronic signature with Penneo?